Packed with pomegranate juice, rosemary simple syrup, and gin, this pomegranate and gin cocktail will help you get you

 It’s OK if your ice cubes aren’t giant sized.

-This pomegranate and gin cocktail also involved rosemary simple syrup.
+This pomegranate cocktail also involves rosemary simple syrup.
 And you do have to do this step.

 First simple syrup of 2015….
 I wonder how many pounds of sugar I’ll go through for simple syrups this year!